TracyGJG/utilities/README.md

 ### Description

 Provides the long form of the month of year in the given locale, based in a numeric value in the range of 0 to 11.

 ---

+## Object Equality

+### Parameters

+- obj1 - first object in comparison
+- obj2 - second object in comparison

+### Return Value

+Boolean flag indication if the values held withint _obj1_ are the same as those in _obj2_.

+### Description

+Performs a comparison of all the values in the properties of both of the objects supplied.

+---